Tax Deductions New Homeowners Need to Know

 6. Mortgage credit certificates.

 If you meet certain income requirements, you might also qualify for a mortgage credit certificate.
-These offer an outright, dollar-for-dollar credit toward your tax liability based on the mortgage interest you pay annually.
+These offer an outright, dollar-for-dollar credit toward your tax liability based on the mortgage interest you pay annually — and for the entirety of your loan term.

 So, for example, if you paid $2,000 in mortgage interest and qualify for an MCC, you’d be able to reduce your annual tax bill by $2,000.
-You’ll need to check with your state’s housing agency to learn more about MCCs in your area.
+You’ll need to check with your state’s housing agency to learn more about MCCs in your area, as credits vary widely by location.

 7. Discount points.